 List Staff Positions Needed for Academic Year 2016-2017 Please be as specific and as brief as possible when offering a reason.
 Place titles on list in order (rank) or importance.
 Indicate N = New R=Replacement I = Increase time Annual TCP TCP for employee

-1. Student Resource Specialist Reason: R Full time
+Reason:

-2. Grants Administrative Reason: R Part-Time
+Reason:

 3. Reason:

 4. Reason:

 5. Reason:

 6. Reason: